mazipan/workbox-in-js-framework/README.md

 1. [Workbox in Angular](https://github.com/mazipan/workbox-in-js-framework/tree/workbox-in-angular)
 1. [Workbox in React](https://github.com/mazipan/workbox-in-js-framework/tree/workbox-in-react)

+All sample will using the latest version from workbox, current is v3.1.0.

 ## Workbox Modules

 All code will use workbox's [modules](https://developers.google.com/web/tools/workbox/modules/) like Workbox CLI, workbox-build or workbox-webpack-plugin.